ntu-cam-clic/Social_Decision_Making_Tasks/README.md

-# Social-Decision-Making-Tasks
+Markup :# Social-Decision-Making-Tasks
 Scripts and images for implementing decision-making tasks on Qualtrics.
 We also share a dataset of responses from 292 participants in 12 decision-making tasks, inlcuding:
-*Social value orientation task (SVO)
-*Prisoner’s dilemma game
+Markup :*Social value orientation task (SVO) *Prisoner’s dilemma game
 *Stag hunt game
 *Battle of sexes game